Best Wood for Laser Cutting and Engraving

 Alder Engraved Skull ©OnlineLaserCutting

 Alder is known for its light brown tan which changes to a darker reddish-brown when exposed to air.
 Its grain is straight and even.
-It is moderately dense with a grain density of around 26 – 42lb/ft3.

-A 35W laser cutter with its full power can cut it at a speed of 64 mm/s.
 When engraved, it offers a contrasting shade.
 Its smooth texture makes it ideal for detailed work.

 Basswood